 Investment property are tested for impairment when circumstances indicate there may be a potential impairment.
 Factors the Group considers important which could trigger an impairment review include the following: significant fall in market values; significant underperformance relative to historical or projected future operating results; significant changes in the use of the assets or the strategy for the overall business.
-During the 2022 financial year, property, plant and equipment in amount of EUR 1,904 thousand were reclassified as investment property due to change of business model for these fixed assets, which is an indicator of impairment.
-The valuation was carried out by an independent firm of valuators, OOO "Valuation and consulting", who hold a recognized and relevant professional qualification and who have recent experience in valuation of assets of similar location and category.
-As a result, an impairment loss of EUR 1,468 thousand was recognized.
-If the cost of comparable assets used in valuation had been 10% lower than management's estimates, the Group would need to recognize additional impairment in amount of EUR 47 thousand.
-As of 30 September 2023, the management of the Group concluded that there were no indicators of impairment of investment property.
+As of 30 September 2024, the management of the Group concluded that there were no indicators of impairment of investment property (the same as in the previous year).